 Our plastic surgeons understand that post-operative pain control is very important to our patients; they use a long-acting local pain medication to help control pain post-operatively.

 Mini tummy tuck is a twist on traditional full tummy tuck, and there are several differences between the procedures.
 In general, mini tummy tuck is suitable to individuals who do not need extensive correction in the abdominal area, but could benefit from some small tweaks.

-When performing mini tummy tuck, Dr. Rankin removes less tissue and does not make an incision around the belly button like he does during full tummy tuck.
-He also does not tighten the abdominal muscles as much as he does during full tummy tuck.
-Mini tummy tuck in Ft.
-Lauderdale is less expensive than full tummy tuck, with less downtime, less pain and a smaller scar.
+When performing mini tummy tuck, our doctors remove less tissue and do not make an incision around the belly button like they do during full tummy tuck.
+The doctors also do not tighten the abdominal muscles as much as they do during full tummy tuck.
+Mini tummy tuck is less expensive than full tummy tuck, with less downtime, less pain and a smaller scar.

 After surgery, the abdominal area may be swollen and uncomfortable, but pain medication can ease discomfort.
 We give our patients their prescriptions prior to surgery, so they can properly prepare for their recovery.
-Dr. Rankin and Dr. Dev takes pain control very seriously and uses every method at his disposal to reduce your pain, including providing a pain pump which releases Novocaine into the affected area for three days.
+Our doctors takes pain control very seriously and use every method at their disposal to reduce your pain, including providing a pain pump which releases Novocaine into the affected area for three days.

 The time it takes to heal from tummy tuck depends on the physical condition of the patient prior to surgery.
 While some patients return to work in two weeks, others find that it takes longer to resume normal activities comfortably.

 The cost of tummy tuck varies by patient, which includes all costs — facility fees, anesthesia and surgical fees.
 We also perform blood work and EKGs in our own office (if necessary) during your pre-op stage, as this helps you avoid making an additional trip to another facility.
 We try to make the process as smooth as possible for our patients.